13 Weeks Pregnant

 Tips for Week 13

-- Announce publicly if ready — NIPT + NT scan complete, risk low.
-Share with work, friends, social media.
-Personal preference.
+- Announce publicly if you’re ready — your NIPT and NT scan are complete and risk is low.
+Share with work, friends, and social media as your personal preference dictates.

-- Begin pelvic floor PT or prenatal yoga — reduces back pain, prepares for birth, addresses diastasis recti prevention.
+- Begin pelvic floor PT or prenatal yoga — it reduces back pain, prepares your body for birth, and helps prevent diastasis recti.

-- Schedule second trimester labs: quad screen (15-22 wks, optional, screens neural tube defects) or integrated screening if NIPT declined.
-Glucose screening (24-28 wks) still weeks away.
+- Schedule your second-trimester labs — the quad screen (weeks 15 to 22, optional, screens for neural tube defects) or integrated screening if you declined NIPT.
+Glucose screening (weeks 24 to 28) is still weeks away.

 Things To Do (Checklist)